kxl4126/hatch-cli-client/README.md

 2. Run `hatch-cli identity`.
 Save the output principal of the previous command.
 This is your minting account that needs to be funded for the CLI.
 Note that this account will be only used to manage your canister from the command line.
 Your NFTs and sale funds will still be minted to an account of your choice.
 3. Obtain **Psychedelic's WICP**.
 You need around ~ 1 WICP in the minting account.
 You can get WICP in the following ways:
-   a.
-Swap ICP for WICP with [Sonic](https://sonic.ooo/)
+   - Swap ICP for WICP with [Sonic](https://sonic.ooo/)
-   b.
-Or mint WICP directly from their canister.
+   - Or mint WICP directly from their canister.
 Follow the instructions at https://github.com/Psychedelic/wicp.
-   c.
-Or wrap your ICP with the wallet interface at [Hatch](hatch.com).
+   - Or wrap your ICP with the wallet interface at [Hatch](hatch.com).
 4. **Transfer WICP** to your minting account principal.
 You can do this in the following ways:
    -  Use the Plug Wallet interface to transfer WICP to your minting principal.
    -  Or call transfer function directly from their canister to your principal.
 Follow the instructions at https://github.com/Psychedelic/wicp.